-Planting of native trees and shrubs
+• Planting of native trees and shrubs

-In keeping with current Council practice, existing willow planting addendum p123 addendum p123 addendum p123 addendum p123 and maintaining native species.
+In keeping with current Council practice, existing willow planting is now being supplemented with planting native species.
+Approximately 10% of the current planting budget will be used for planting and maintaining native species. • Cross-blading

-Cross-blading .